This post contains affiliate links. I may receive a commission from any purchases made using these links, at no extra cost to you.

 Welcome to my new blog series!
-The Remote Job of the Month series will feature a brand-new remote job that’s perfect for moms to start.
+The Remote Jobs for Moms series will feature remote jobs that are perfect for moms to start.
 Some will be employee-type jobs, while others will be more focused on self-employment, allowing you to build a business from home.

 I understand why; I’ve tried it myself and know how excellent of a job it can be for the right person.
 Personally, I found it tedious, but that’s probably because I didn’t feel that connected to the work.
 It was okay for a side gig here and there, but I didn’t see myself sticking with it long-term.